 Jamyang Buddhist Centre Leeds

-We regularly host highly respected Buddhist teachers – both lay and ordained from the FPMT network.
-As a registered charity, our aim is to make teachings available to anyone who requests them.
-The geographical area we serve is mainly Northern England but some students travel to us from all over the UK.
+We regularly host highly respected Buddhist teachers, both lay and ordained, from the FPMT network.
+As a registered charity, our aim is to make events available to anyone.
+While the majority of our students live in Leeds, Yorkshire and the North of England, we have students who travel to us from all over the UK.
+We also live stream and record events that we share on our YouTube channel.